hotbloodyoungman/hotbloodyoungman/README.md

-- 👋 Hi, I’m @hotbloodyoungman
+- 👋 Hi, I’m Sihan Li, from China, living in Australia now.
-- 👀 I’m interested in ...
+- 👀 I’m interested in creat things, and learning new things, be part of the something meaningful.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PHP, HTML/CSS and basic knowledge of IT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to some practice opportunities
-- 📫 How to reach me ...
+- 📫 wechat: 1296386616

 <!---
 hotbloodyoungman/hotbloodyoungman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.